TREASURE ISLAND PROJECT

 - Samples can be as small as 1 millimetre, or as large as can be spared without intrusive damage to the artefact.
 They are collected at the time of discovering and recording the treasured memory

-- When viewed live under the laser beam, Seran selects the areas to image based on the composition, colour and visual quality of the resulting fluorescence
+- When viewed live under the laser beam, Seran selects the areas to image based on the physical influences, colour and visual quality of the resulting fluorescence

 - Selecting which parts of a sample's fluorescence "rainbow" to record (from the ultraviolet, through the visible colours and out into the infra-red) is crucial for artistic interpretation of the raw digital data collected.
 Seran also looks out for fluorescent patterns that result from innate properties of the material itself and the wear and tear and accumulation of additional substances resulting from its history.
 This can open a window onto the entire life of the artefact.